 When does Lent end?

 In many Roman Catholic churches, Lent ends on Thursday, prior to the mass observing the Lord’s Supper.
-Many Protestant traditions that observe Lent conclude their participate the day before Easter.
+Many Protestant traditions that observe Lent conclude their participation the day before Easter.

 What is the history of Lent?